 Comparison of late symptoms perceived by the patient through the PROMs validated Spanish version of the University of Washington Quality of Life questionnaire (UW-QOL) before (baseline) and after 1 month using the tested composition, starting 6 months after radiotherapy completion.

-The UW-QOL questionnaire was filled by patients at baseline and after 1 month of use of the tested composition where the possible response options (from 3 to 6) to the 12 single question domains, were scaled evenly from 0 (worst) to 100 (best) according to the hierarchy of response.
+The UW-QOL questionnaire will be filled by patients at baseline and after 1 month of use of the tested composition where the possible response options (from 3 to 6) to the 12 single question domains, are scaled evenly from 0 (worst) to 100 (best) according to the hierarchy of response.

 One month of use of the tested product.